Merida small-eared shrew: Description

 C. meridensis is one of the largest small-eared shrews, with a head-body length of 7 to 10 cm and a tail 2.5 to 4.0 cm long.
 Males and females are of similar size, with adults weighing between 9 and 18 g.
 The fur is long, and chocolate brown over most of the body, fading to olive brown on the underside.
 Both the eyes and the ears are relatively small and are indistinct on external examination.
 The forepaws are large compared with other shrews, and have long claws.
 However, the species may be most easily distinguished from other small-eared shrews living in the same area by its upper canine teeth, which are unusually small, and are missing on one or both sides of the mouth in about 25% of individuals.
 Females have four teats, located on the inguinal region, while males have small, indistinct, scent glands on the flanks.

 Distribution and habitat

-Merida small-eared shrews are found only in mountainous regions of the Venezuelan states of Trujillo, Mérida, and Táchira.
+Merida small-eared shrews are found only in the Cordillera de Merida of the Venezuelan states of Trujillo, Mérida, and Táchira.
 They inhabit cloud forests and sub-alpine páramo habitats between 1640 and 3950 m elevation.
 It may also be found in areas of disturbed forest or secondary scrubland bordering its natural habitat, but is more commonly found where vegetation is dense and leaf-litter is thick.